Kurt Cobain and manic depression

 A: Kurt was diagnosed at a young age with Attention Deficit Disorder [ADD], then later with bipolar disorder [also known as manic-depression].
 Bipolar illness has the same characteristics as major clinical depression, but with mood swings, which present as rage, euphoria, high energy, irritability, distractibility, overconfidence, and other symptoms.
 As Kurt undoubtedly knew, bipolar illness can be very difficult to manage, and the correct diagnosis is crucial.
 Unfortunately for Kurt, compliance with the appropriate treatment is also a critical factor.

-The various biographies on Kurt mention his depression, and claim he received psychiatric care as well as drug counselling and rehab, but none refer to Kurt as specifically bipolar.
+The various biographies on Kurt mention his depression, and claim he received psychiatric care as well as drug counseling and rehab, but none refer to Kurt as specifically bipolar.

 Kurt Cobain's depression